fairdataihub/fairdataihub.org/blog/alt-text-generator-ollama.md

 ## 📢 Try It Out

-You can try the cloud-hosted version at [alt.fairdataihub.org](https://alt.fairdataihub.org), or check out the [Alt-Text-Generator on GitHub](https://github.com/fairdataihub/alt-text-generator) and the new `ollama_service/` directory for the local inference option.
+Check out the [Alt-Text-Generator on GitHub](https://github.com/fairdataihub/alt-text-generator) and the new `ollama_service/` directory for the local inference option.
 If you find it useful, consider giving the repository a star.
+A cloud-hosted version is coming soon.

 ## Acknowledgements

 The Alt-Text-Generator was originally created by Sanjay Soundarajan.
-This post was written with assistance from Claude.